Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Source: My nursing mentor gave me this recipe over 35 years ago.

 Combine the cottage cheese, cheddar cheese, chives and Worcestershire in a blender or food processor and blend until barely smooth.
 Transfer in to a bowl, add ham and almonds and stir until well blended.

 Combine all the ingredients and place in an 11x7 inch baking dish.
 Bake at 350 degrees F for 35-40 minutes or until bubbly and slightly brown around the edges.
-Serve with bread sticks, crackers or French bread pieces.

 Beat cheese and cream until well blended.
 Add nuts and olives.
 Good spread of sandwiches or crackers!